lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 An alternative is *Minikube* - see https://kubernetes.io/docs/setup/learning-environment/minikube/ for installation instructions.
 Minikube runs Kubernetes and Docker in VirtualBox.
 See also https://kubernetes.io/docs/setup/learning-environment/minikube/#use-local-images-by-re-using-the-docker-daemon to allow mimikube to access locally built docker images.

+* minikube start
+* eval $(minikube docker-env)
+* mvn install
+* mvn deploy

 Validate that *minikube* is the current context :

 ```
 $ kubectl config current-context